josephenguehard/time_interpret/experiments/hmm/README.md

 optional arguments:
   -h, --help            Show this help message and exit.
-  --eplainers           List of the explainers to use.
-Default to ["deep_lift", "dyna_mask", "fit", "gradient_shap", "integrated_gradients", "retain", "augmented_occlusion", "occlusion"]
+  --explainers          List of the explainers to use.
+Default to ["deep_lift", "dyna_mask", "fit", "gradient_shap", "integrated_gradients", "lime", "retain", "augmented_occlusion", "occlusion"]
   --accelerator         Which accelerator to use.
 Default to 'cpu' --seed                Which seed to use to generate the data.
 Default to 42
 ```